snok/self-limiters/README.md

 Some parts of the package logic are implemented using Lua scripts, to run _on_ the redis instance.
 This makes it possible to do the same work in one request (from the client), that would otherwise need `n` requests.
-Lua scripts seems to present the most efficient way to run the calls each implementation requires us to, and client calls to Lua scripts are non-blocking.
+Lua scripts seem to present the most efficient way to run the calls each implementation requires us to, and client calls to Lua scripts are non-blocking.

 For example, the flow of the semaphore implementation is: